What is worship?

 The Worship of YHWH

-YHWH was worshiped in various ways throughout ancient Hebrew history.
-The five major ways that worship was displayed in the Old Testament scripture were:
+The Hebrews’ patron deity, YHWH, was worshiped in various ways seen throughout Scripture.
+There are five ways that are displayed in the Old Testament Scripture:

 - The keeping of the three festivals